Doctor of Physical Therapy

 - Core Attributes: Graduate compassionate, collaborative leaders who are critical thinkers and who promote health and wellness.

 - Clinical Practice: Promote faculty and student involvement in physical therapy practice across the continuum of care.

 - Research and Scholarship: Generate and disseminate new knowledge.

-- Service: Identify, develop and promote opportunities for faculty and students to provide service to the institution, community, and profession.
+- Service: Identify, develop, and promote opportunities for faculty and students to provide service to the institution, community, and profession.

-The student is also introduced to the physical therapist's role in disease prevention and health promotion, education, consultation, legislation and policy-making, and administration.
-The student engages in scholarly inquiry, either by completing a case report or conducting a research project under the direction and mentorship of a faculty member.
+The student is also introduced to the physical therapist's role in disease prevention and health promotion, education, consultation, legislation and policy-making, and management and administration.
+The student engages in scholarly inquiry, either by completing a case report or conducting research under the direction and mentorship of a faculty member.
 The student may also explore topics beyond those required in the professional curriculum through elective courses or workshops offered by the Department and College.

-The DPT program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+The D.P.T. program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 The Department, through its policies and procedures, is committed to assuring compliance with the evaluative criteria established by CAPTE.